 “First round?
 Check him out, probe.
 Probe with the jab.
 Second round do ‘this or that’ with the discoveries from your probing.
 Third round is yours.”
 That’s the idea in the most general of terms.

 It is their job indeed to map out the fight, to give you a game plan.
-You know that in amatuer and pro fights, where a history, film, even now prolific video exists on an oppoent, those films are studied and strategies evolve.
+You know that in amateur and pro fights, where a history, film, even now prolific video exists on an opponent, those films are studied and strategies evolve.
 A properly prepped, fighter, MMA or otherwise needs to walk in with a strategy, a plan.
-And in this process, the plan is made and you might hear "fouth round is yours," kind of talk.
+And in this process, the plan is made and you might hear “fourth round is yours,” kind of talk.
 Or ideas about tiring him out in amongst the battle plan.
-I think it would be odd for a coach to simply say,"knock him cold in the first two seconds.
-That is all."
-Fighters do indeed knock people out quickly, but inside the mandatory planning, the staging, etc, not all of it is headhunting.
+I think it would be odd for a coach to simply say, “knock him cold with a head shot in the first two seconds.
+That is all.”
+Fighters do indeed knock people out quickly, but inside the mandatory, overall, planning, the staging, etc, not all of it is headhunting.

 I think the non-head-hunting idea from coaches was meant to say – also deliver body shots too and kicks too in kickboxing, to weaken and confuse the opponent in round one and round two for the theoretical victory in Round 3.
 In one example of body shots, there were numerous successful and unsuccessful boxers who spend rounds pounding the upper arms of their enemies so that eventually their guard would consistently drop for their eventual, head shots, so that “the ______ (fill in the blank) round is yours.”

-Ignorant at the time, this was not a mental delema for me until I started working as a cop and grasping the idea that "there was no third round in the street fight," to use a corny phrase.
-Nor second.
-(There are exceptions to this of course, but there are reasons for the odd times.)
-These street fights/arrests I was in and ones I had to break up and/or investigate had little time for the experimental probing jabs and "third round, wear-him-down, ring strategies."
+Ignorant at the time, this was not a mental dilemma for me until I started working as a cop and grasping the idea that “there was no third round in the street fight,” to use a corny phrase.
+Nor second round for that matter.
+These street fights/arrests I was in and ones I had to break up and/or investigate had little time for the experimental probing jabs and “third round, wear-him-down, ring strategies.”
 They were usually hard, fast, crazy and over quickly.
 You were bum-rushed, tackled and sucker-punched, hit with chairs and lamps, etc…I was attacked by a man with an ax once.
-No time for several probing jabs and slick footwork versus the axe man.
+No time for several probing jabs and slick footwork versus the ax man.